 Cold – Blues are associated with ice, water and freshness.
-Think a combination of blue, turquoise and green.
-Most associated with freshness these colours are often used in packaging for laundry detergent and air fresheners.
+Think of a combination of blue, turquoise and green.
+Cool colours are fresh.
+These colours are often used in packaging for laundry detergent and air fresheners.

 Pastels – Used to reflect the white space they are in.
 Often offices or hospitals will be painted in pastel shades to make the space look larger and more refreshing.

 Pale – These colours are tints with a lot of white giving a faded effect.
 We often associate these colours with youth and innocence.
 Think to products for young children such as baby clothing and products.
-These colours are often associated with femininity too, most female products being pastel shades.
+These colours are often associated with femininity.
+Most female products being pastel shades.

 Brights – Usually the Primary colours or bold brights of secondary colours, think the use of these combinations by artists such as Mondrian or Andy Warhol.
 These are attention-grabbers and great for stand out products and websites.

 Red – relates to energetic, passionate, action, ambition, love, anger, aggressive and determination.
 In some Asian cultures the colour red is lucky.
-In India it is seen as the colour of purity.
+In India, it is the colour of purity.

 Orange – relates to adventurous, social, communicative, optimistic, enthusiasm, falsity, superficial and pessimism.
-It is perceived as a sacred colour in many cultures, as well as eternal happiness.
+Orange is also a sacred colour in many cultures.
+With the meaning of eternal happiness.

 Yellow – relates to cheerfulness, fun, good-humored, confidence, originality, creativity, challenging, academic , wisdom, judgmental, impatient, impulsive, spiteful, cowardly and deceitful.
 In the middle east, yellow represents happiness and good fortune.

 Green – relates to growth and vitality, renewal and restoration, self-reliance, nature, balance, possessive and materialistic, indifferent, envious, selfish, greedy, inconsiderate and calm.
-In western cultures it is also perceived as lucky, whereas in Indonesia it is a forbidden colour.
+In western cultures, it is perceived as lucky.
+Whereas in Indonesia it is a forbidden colour.
 In the middle east, green represents youth, fertility and wealth.

 Blue – relates to loyalty, trust, reliability, responsibility, conservatism, caring, contemplation, peaceful, depressed, passive, superstitious, predictable, aloof and frigid.
 It also promotes healing and safeguarding from evil in a lot of cultures.